 What you can do

 One of the best ways to help improve the welfare of laying hens is through your consumer choices.
-Read about actions you can take to help get chickens out of these cages.

 In the supermarket, labels on egg cartons can be confusing.
 Have a look at our guide to egg labels to make sure you know where your eggs come from.